A few of the most common questions we get asked about our programs from interested applicants and our alumni.

 - We ask that you discuss your childcare situation during your interview with NPower Canada staff.
 The team will note that you require accommodation due to childcare and will meet with you during Bootcamp to discuss your needs in detail

-- Please note that our programs are 15 weeks in length, and while accommodations can be provided, all assignments and certifications must be completed before the end of the training in order to graduate
+- Please note that our programs are three (3) months in length, and while accommodations can be provided, all assignments and certifications must be completed before the end of the training in order to graduate

 - We highly recommend that you take on shifts that do not interfere with the program schedule to make the most of this learning experience.

 - If this is not possible, we ask that you communicate this during your interview.
-The NPower team will explore accommodation options with you to the best of our ability.
+Our team will explore accommodation options with you to the best of our ability.

 Accommodation is the process by which suitable arrangements are made for participants with disabilities, childcare difficulties.
 Accommodations are determined based on the available information regarding your functional limitations and their impact on your academic work, as applied to the academic demands of this program, that is provided by: